 What are the Penalties for Bullying?

-Any type of bullying can lead to an investigation by school officials, police and/or CYFD.
+Any type of bullying can lead to an investigation by school officials or police.
 Some aspects of bullying could be charged as a criminal offense and you as the parent could be held financially liable in civil court.
 In Albuquerque, New Mexico, juvenile law attorney Dorene A. Kuffer can help you and your child through this complex process while your child’s rights are protected.
 She has successfully represented both victims and children accused of bullying in New Mexico schools.

 Protect Your Child: Be Present for the Investigation!

 We can offer one important tip to parents about school bullying.
-Whether your child is the victim or accused of bullying, as a parent you should always be present whenever your child is interrogated or questioned by school officials, police and/or CYFD.
+Whether your child is the victim or accused of bullying, as a parent you should always be present whenever your child is interrogated or questioned by school officials or police.
 This is your right and you should make this known immediately.
 It is also wise to have an attorney present as well.
 You should ask for this before any questioning is conducted.
 Communicate this to officials in a polite, non-combative way.
 Your child should never be alone without your consent.

 If Your Child is Accused of Bullying…